 1. Maybe it’s your destiny.
 People are fond of saying that only 2% of all Foreign Service test takers get hired.
 Because the odds seem so impossibly low it makes it all the more mysterious and interesting for those who pass the exams and, reversely, totally acceptable and logical for those who failed them.
 But statistics are what they are.
 I worked with statistics a lot and if I learned one thing it’s that they rarely tell the whole story.

 I believe that some people have a much bigger shot at passing the entry exams than 2%, like those who are well prepared, presentable, skilled, and motivated, for example.
-I mean, if you go to Georgetown and graduate with honors; lived and worked abroad; picked up a foreign language; and everyone around you believes you’re going to be successful no matter what you choose to do in your life… I think your odds are higher than 2%—especially if you’re willing to take the test a few times in case you fail at first.
+I mean, if you have an academic degree; lived or worked abroad; picked up a foreign language; and everyone around you believes you’re going to be successful no matter what you choose to do in life… I think your odds are higher than 2%—especially if you’re willing to take the test a few times in case you fail at first.